quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Successful Path Validation

-A new address is considered valid when a PATH_RESPONSE frame is received that contains the data that was sent in a previous PATH_CHALLENGE frame.
+Path validation succeeds when a PATH_RESPONSE frame is received that contains the data that was sent in a previous PATH_CHALLENGE frame.
+This validates the path on which the PATH_CHALLENGE was sent.

 Receipt of an acknowledgment for a packet containing a PATH_CHALLENGE frame is not adequate validation, since the acknowledgment can be spoofed by a malicious peer.

 ## Failed Path Validation